 The mission of IASTE is to foster scholarly exchange and critical inquiry into the meaning, values, and transformation of traditional environments across the globe.
 Its core objectives include:

-1. Promoting Interdisciplinary Scholarship: IASTE brings together architects, planners, historians, anthropologists, and policy makers to explore the intersections of built form, culture, and society.
+- Promoting Interdisciplinary Scholarship: IASTE brings together architects, planners, historians, anthropologists, and policy makers to explore the intersections of built form, culture, and society.
 By creating a platform for rigorous academic debate, the association advances new theories and methodologies for understanding traditional environments.

-2. Nurturing a Global Community: The association is dedicated to cultivating a diverse and inclusive network of scholars and practitioners.
+- Nurturing a Global Community: The association is dedicated to cultivating a diverse and inclusive network of scholars and practitioners.
 Its biennial conferences, workshops, and publications provide opportunities for dialogue that transcends geographic, cultural, and disciplinary boundaries.
 This global exchange enriches both research and practice, ensuring that diverse voices and perspectives are represented.

-3. Supporting Emerging Scholars: A core component of IASTE’s mission is to encourage the participation of young researchers and practitioners.
+- Supporting Emerging Scholars: A core component of IASTE’s mission is to encourage the participation of young researchers and practitioners.
 Through travel grants, paper awards, and mentorship, IASTE invests in the next generation of scholars, helping them to develop their research and contribute to international discourse.

-4. Critical Engagement with Policy and Practice: IASTE’s work is not confined to academia.
+- Critical Engagement with Policy and Practice: IASTE’s work is not confined to academia.
 The association actively engages with pressing global issues such as urban growth, housing crises, and cultural displacement.
 By connecting traditional knowledge with contemporary policy frameworks, IASTE advocates for development strategies that respect cultural continuity while embracing innovation.

-5. Knowledge Dissemination: The association publishes the journal Traditional Dwellings and Settlements Review and a series of working papers, which disseminate cutting-edge research to a wide international audience.
+- Knowledge Dissemination: The association publishes the journal Traditional Dwellings and Settlements Review and a series of working papers, which disseminate cutting-edge research to a wide international audience.
 These platforms serve as authoritative references in the fields of architecture, urbanism, and cultural studies.

 IASTE Board of Directors

-Mark Gillem, President, University of Oregon, Eugene, USA.
+Mark Gillem, President/Treasurer, University of Oregon, USA.

-Hesham Khairy Issa, Treasurer, Cairo University, Egypt.
+Hesham Khairy Issa, Secretary General, University of Oregon, Egypt.

 IASTE Advisory Council

-Heba Farouk Ahmed, Cairo University, Cairo, Egypt
+Heba Farouk Ahmed, Independent Scholar, Egypt

-Howayda Al-Harithy, American University of Beirut, Beirut, Lebanon
+Howayda Al-Harithy, American University of Beirut, Lebanon

-Mohamad al-Jassar, Kuwait University, Kuwait
+Mohamad Al-Jassar, Kuwait University, Kuwait

-Hamad Nassar Alsaiari, King Saud University
+Hamad Nassar Alsaiari, King Saud University, KSA

-Anne Marie Broudehoux, University of Quebec, Montreal, Canada
+Anne Marie Broudehoux, University of Quebec, Canada

-Cecilia Chu, The University of Hong Kong
+Cecilia Chu, the Chinese University of Hong Kong, Hong Kong SAR, China

-HO Puay Peng, National University of Singapore
+Ho Puay Peng, National University of Singapore

 Chee-Kien Lai, Singapore University of Technology and Design, Singapore

-Ipek Tureli, McGill University, Montreal, Canada
+Ipek Türeli, McGill University, Canada

 IASTE Founders